adderbyte/LSTM_time_series_dynamic_Behaviour_modelling/README.md

 Important domain knowledge used in this project:

 	1) Fundamentals of Air Pollution.
-	2) Simple epidermic spread Model.
+	2) Statistical Analysis of data.
+	3) Time series Forecast
-	3) Recurrent Neural Network (Long Short Term Memory)
+	4) Recurrent Neural Network (Long Short Term Memory)